MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 At this point, the work in Azure is finished.

-## Configure the Business Central Server for the Apps Key Vault
+## Configure the Business Central Server to use the Apps Key Vault feature

 Next, you configure the [!INCLUDE[server](../developer/includes/server.md)] instance to use the key vault reader application and its certificate, which you registered in Azure AD, for authenticating to the key vaults.